hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    Same as the *Path* and *File* fields, but this time combined to open the File Browser in order to find the file(s) you search.
 Same as :menuselection:`Strip --> Inputs --> Change Paths/Files`.

-MPEG Preseek
+MPEG Preseek :guilabel:`Movie Strip`
-   Movie strip only -- Use Preseek field to tell Blender to look backward and compose an image based on the specified amount of previous frames (e.g. 15 for MPEG-2 DVD).
+   Use Preseek field to tell Blender to look backward and compose an image based on the specified amount of previous frames (e.g. 15 for MPEG-2 DVD).
 Color Space
    To specify the color space of the source file.